kwek-market/frontend/shared/README.md

 =====

-Instructions for common folder
+Instructions for shared folder

-Last Edited: 21st March 2021
+Last Edited: 12th April 2021
 Edited By: Kadet

 =====

 ### Details

 This folder contains components that are not specific to a single page.
-They can be imported in multiple pages
+They can be imported in multiple pages.

+In order to simplify exports, all components should be imported into the index.ts file and exported as part of a single objec

 ### Structure

-common
+📂 shared
     --componentOne
         --componentOne.tsx
+        --componentOne.module.scss
     --componentTwo
         --componentTwo.tsx
+        --componentTwo.module.scss
+    --index.ts